 “E-waste represents a growing threat to our environment, from toxic chemicals and heavy metals leaching into soils, to air and water pollution caused by improper recycling,” said the study.

-This mining system had also created pressure for miners to run only the latest, fastest, most energy-efficient computer chips and discard older ones.
+This mining system also pressured miners to run only the latest, fastest, most energy-efficient computer chips and discard older ones.

 The soaring demand for mining hardware can also disrupt global semiconductor supply chains.